nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

   - master
 ```

-In this step we use docker for building image, so we must use docker image.
+In this step we use Docker for building an image, so we must use a docker image.

-At the first script we assume to use our gitlab registry to push our image to it.
-So, we must login to this registry before build and push. `$CI_JOB_TOKEN` is a token to login in your gitlab registry and `$CI_REGISTRY` is address of the registry.
+At the first script, we assume to use our gitlab registry to push our image to it.
+So, we must log in to this registry before build and push. `$CI_JOB_TOKEN` is a token to login in your gitlab registry and `$CI_REGISTRY` is the address of the registry.

-After login we build our image with tage name that contains `$CI_REGISTRY_IMAGE` and docker tag `latest`. for example this will be: `registry.nasermirzaei89.net/myproject/api:latest`
+After login, we build our image with a tag name that contains `$CI_REGISTRY_IMAGE` and docker tag `latest`. for example, this will be: `registry.nasermirzaei89.net/myproject/api:latest`

-At the end we push the image to registry.
+At the end, we push the image to the registry.
 Now you can check your registry to see your new image created with `latest` tag.

 #### Deploy Staging